ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Rendering.md

 ## Pixels

-Typically, we consider pixels as a grid on our co
+Typically, we consider pixels as a grid on our computer screen (for this one, )